slamora/brackets-wiki/Preview-Images-Research.md

 Disadvantage
 * user experience - some say it's not the best.
 * no "Save as...".
-* inconsistencies regarding how selection in the file tree is handled
+* inconsistencies regarding how selection in the file tree is handled (thanks Raymond)
+* extra work to prevent showing garbage text in editor

 Open question:
 * when would the modal dialog open?
 Single click, double-click, hover